Long-Term Effects of Adderall Use: What To Watch for When Taking Adderall

 Adderall is a prescription drug used primarily to treat attention-deficit hyperactivity disorder (ADHD).
-Adderall is a combination of active ingredients, which are dextroamphetamine and amphetamine salts.
-This medication is classified as a central nervous system (CNS) stimulant.
+Adderall is a combination of dextroamphetamine and amphetamine salts and is classified as a central nervous system (CNS) stimulant.

-There are potential long-term effects of Adderall to be aware of, and the risk of these effects and their severity tends to increase when someone abuses the drug recreationally rather than prescribed.
+There are potential long-term effects of Adderall to be aware of, and the risk of these effects and their severity tends to increase when someone abuses the drug recreationally rather than taking it as prescribed.
 For this reason, it is important to take Adderall only as prescribed by your doctor.

 When taken as prescribed by your doctor, the benefits of Adderall usually outweigh the risks.
 Long-term stimulant use in ADHD is generally defined as taking the stimulant for more than a year.

-There are many long-term effects of Adderall on the brain, and with physical Adderall effects, the severity tends to increase when someone abuses the drug.
+Adderall has many long-term effects on the brain, and with physical Adderall effects, the severity tends to increase when someone abuses the drug.
 When someone takes Adderall, it works by changing the presence of certain neurotransmitters in the brain.
-With repeated abuse, these changes can become ongoing or lead to psychiatric side effects.
+With repeated misuse, these changes can become ongoing or lead to psychiatric side effects.